Legal Considerations for Remote Developers Hiring: Contract Terms, IP Rights, & More

 3. Dedicated team agreement – a client pays all the hired developers on a monthly or hourly basis.

-Rule of thumb: Make sure to specify the suitable payment model (fixed price, time and materials, dedicated team, etc.), payment method (SWIFT, PayPal, etc. bank transfers), payment timeline, transaction costs, etc. in the agreement.
+Rule of thumb: Make sure to specify the suitable payment model, payment method, payment timeline, transaction costs, etc., in the agreement.

 9. Supplemental provisions